AntonBobylev/todos/README.md

 ## Project configuration

-There is '.env.example' file which is a sample of '.env.local' \
+There is '.env' file which is a sample of '.env.local' \
 Please, copy it and rename to 'env.local' and fill a configuration lines.

 ## Project start